eleda77/eleda77.github.io/docs/vocab_list.md

 **lath** - a thin narrow strip of wood nailed to rafters, joists, or studding as a groundwork for slates, tiles, or plaster; a building material in sheets used as a base for plaster

+**lenticular** - shaped like a lentil, especially by being biconvex

+**lepidopterist** - a person who studies or collects butterflies and moths

+**ligature** - a thing used for tying or binding something tightly; (in music) a slur or tie; a character consisting of two or more joined letters, e.g. æ

 **lintel** - a horizontal support of timber, stone, concrete, or steel across the top of a door or window.

 **lunette** - something that has the shape of a crescent or half-moon